angela-d/prtg-ups-monitor/README.md

 ## My Physical Setup (Yours may differ, depending on battery)
 The APC SmartUPS uses the [usbhid-ups](https://networkupstools.org/docs/man/usbhid-ups.html) driver and is accessible by plugging a USB A to B (old printer style) from the UPS, into the Pi.
 (USB B port is native to the battery.)

+**Pre-requisite**

+The Pi will require wifi / network jack and/or a switch accessible, so PRTG can reach it.

 **Worth Noting**

 You can have one Pi monitor multiple batteries, but in my environment its one UPS per closet, so I didn't consider such environments in the code.
 Feel free to adjust to suit your needs.